pmcharrison/psynet-mirror/docs/implementations/imitation_chains.rst

 and the demo (``demos/imitation_chain``) for more details.

+Note: you can customize the assignment of participants to chains by overriding the :meth:`~psynet.trial.imitation_chain.ImitationChainTrialMaker.custom_network_filter` method.

 ..
 [1] The :meth:`~psynet.trial.imitation_chain.ImitationChainTrial.show_trial` method
    may alternatively return a list of :class:`~psynet.timeline.Page` objects.
    In this case, the user is responsible for ensuring that the final